LangStream/documentation/building-applications/flare-pattern.md

 ### How does Flare work ?

-The idea behing Flare is quite simple.
-Using the Completions API an LLM returns a "probability" for each token in the generated text.
+The idea behind Flare is quite simple.
+Using the Completions API the LLM returns a "probability" for each token in the generated text.
 With this information we can identify the tokens that are more likely to be wrong and retrieve more pieces of information (documents) in order to automatically build a better prompt for the LLM.